 What is the cause of autism?

-While there remains much to learn about the causes and biology of autism, there is now an increase in large scale international studies and it is hoped that this will lead to earlier identification of, and interventions to support, the condition.
+While there remains much to learn about the causes and biology of autism, there is now an increase in large scale international studies and it is hoped that this will lead to earlier identification of, and interventions to support, autistic individuals.

 Causes of autism